onflow/ccf/ccf_specs.md

 This document specifies Cadence Compact Format.

-Some requirements defined in this document are explicitly specified as optional.
+This document explicitly specifies some requirements as optional.

-It is outside the scope of this document to specify individual CCF-based formats or protocols (e.g., events).
-For example, CCF-based formats or protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."
+It is outside the scope of this document to specify individual CCF-based protocols (e.g., events).
+For example, CCF-based protocols MUST specify when encoders are required to emit CCF encodings that satisfy "Deterministic CCF Encoding Requirements."

-This document does not specify how to encode version numbers of CCF itself, CCF-based formats, or CCF-based protocols.
-CCF-based formats and protocols can specify an encoding that uses CalVer, SemVer, sequence-based versioning, any other versioning, or no versioning.
-Some CCF-based formats or protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) encoded in CCF.
+This document does not specify how to encode version numbers of CCF itself or CCF-based protocols.
+CCF-based protocols can specify an encoding that uses CalVer, SemVer, sequence-based versioning, any other versioning, or no versioning.
+Some CCF-based protocols may want to use CBOR Sequences ([RFC 8742](https://www.rfc-editor.org/rfc/rfc8742.html)) to provide a version number in the first CBOR data item, followed by CBOR data item(s) representing CCF message(s).

 ## Introduction

-CCF is a data format that allows compact, efficient, and deterministic encoding of Cadence external values.
+CCF is a binary data format that allows compact, efficient, and deterministic encoding of Cadence external values.

 Cadence external values (e.g., events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

-The same `FeesDeducted` event on the Flow blockchain can encode to:
+The same `FeesDeducted` event on the Flow blockchain can be encoded to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
 - &nbsp;20 bytes in CCF (partially self-describing mode).

-CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.
+CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements) so that CCF codecs implemented in different programming languages can produce the same deterministic encodings.

-Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
-The specification of each CCF-based format or protocol can specify how CCF options are used.
+Some requirements (such as "Deterministic CCF Encoding Requirements") are specified as optional.
+The specification of each CCF-based protocol determines how it uses optional CCF requirements.
 This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.

-CCF uses CBOR to efficiently detect and reject malformed messages without creating Cadence objects.
-This allows more costly checks for validity, etc., to be performed only on well-formed messages.
+CCF allows efficient detection of malformed messages without creating Cadence objects.
+More costly validation is performed only on well-formed messages.

+CCF uses a subset of the Concise Binary Object Representation (CBOR) format.
 CBOR is a binary data format specified by [RFC 8949](https://www.rfc-editor.org/info/std94) and designated by IETF as an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) (STD&nbsp;94).
 CBOR is designed to be relevant for decades and is used by data formats and protocols such as [W3C&nbsp;WebAuthn](https://www.w3.org/TR/webauthn-2/), Compacted-DNS&nbsp;([RFC&nbsp;8618](https://www.rfc-editor.org/rfc/rfc8618.html)), COSE&nbsp;([IETF&nbsp;STD&nbsp;96](https://www.rfc-editor.org/info/std96)), CWT&nbsp;([RFC&nbsp;8392](https://www.rfc-editor.org/info/rfc8392)), etc.

 ### Objectives

-The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values.
-To achieve this:
+The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values with:
+- Fully self-describing mode: CCF messages include Cadence types and values.
+- Partially self-describing mode: CCF messages include Cadence values referencing omitted Cadence types by unique type ID.

+CCF supports:

+- Cadence external values: CCF supports all Cadence built-in types and user-defined types (e.g., composite types).
+For extensibility, CCF reserves multiple ranges of CBOR tag numbers (unassigned by IANA) for future Cadence built-in data types.

+- Compact encoding:
-- CCF uses CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their shortest form.
+  - CCF uses a subset of the CBOR data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to encode values to their shortest form.

-- CCF separates Cadence type encoding from Cadence value encoding.
-This has two distinct advantages:

-  - More compact encoding.
-Cadence type information is not repeatedly encoded unnecessarily in a message.
-For example, for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type information encoded repeatedly.

-  - Detachable Cadence type information.
-Although Cadence type information is required for decoding, CCF-based protocols can send a message's type information once instead of repeatedly sending it to the same client for all messages of that type.

-CCF is designed to support:

-- All current and future Cadence types, including composite types.
-CCF supports schemaless encoding and is extensible for new Cadence types.

-- Compact encoding.
-Smaller encoded size is produced by:
-  - CBOR's data model with CBOR Preferred Serialization (more compact encoding of CBOR data items).
-  - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type information unnecessarily.
+  - CCF separately encodes Cadence types and values to avoid repeatedly encoding the same Cadence types when feasible.
+For example, the element type of a homogeneous array is only encoded once.

-- Compact communications.
-Detachable Cadence type information allows CCF-based protocols to optionally avoid resending the same Cadence type information for all messages matching that type.
-CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to a Cadence value (such as an event) during decoding.
+- Compact communications: Detachable Cadence types allow CCF-based protocols to optionally avoid resending the same Cadence types for all messages.
+CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to a Cadence value during decoding.

+  For example, CCF encodes Cadence composite types separately from Cadence values.
+Encoded values refer to their composite type by unique type ID, encoded as bytes.
+If the Cadence composite type (metadata) can be stored on-chain, it doesn't need to be sent with the value.
+Type ID can be a universal counter, hash digest, or other unique identifier specified by CCF-based protocols.

-- Deterministic encoding.
-CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
+- Deterministic encoding: CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
 Other parts of CBOR's Core Deterministic Encoding Requirements are not needed by this specification.

-- Early detection of malformed data.
+- Early detection of malformed data: CCF decoders can detect malformed data without having Cadence type information.
 CCF decoders can detect and reject malformed data without creating Cadence objects.
-CCF decoders can detect malformed data without having Cadence type information.
-If data is not malformed, then CCF decoders can proceed to detect and reject invalid CCF data as described in this document.
+If data is well-formed, CCF decoders can proceed to detect and reject invalid CCF data as described in this document.

-- Extensibility.
-CCF encodes composite type information in a header (separate from data).
-Data refers to composite types by unique type ID, encoded as bytes.
-If the composite type information can be stored on-chain, the header won't need to be sent with the data.
-Type ID can be a universal counter, hash digest, or other unique identifier specified by CCF-based protocols.

-- Interoperability and Reuse.
-CCF uses the same approach taken by COSE (RFC 9052) leveraging CBOR (RFC 8949).
-CCF leverages CBOR, which allows CCF codecs to use CBOR codecs under the hood.
+- Interoperability and reuse: CCF uses CBOR, so CCF codecs can use generic CBOR codecs that are well-tested and widely used by other projects.

-- Translation to JSON.
-CCF uses a subset of CBOR data model and RFC 8949 specifies how to convert data between CBOR and JSON.
+- Converting Data Between CCF and JSON: CCF uses a subset of the CBOR data model.
+So the guidance in RFC 8949 on [converting data between CBOR and JSON](https://www.rfc-editor.org/rfc/rfc8949.html#name-converting-data-between-cbo) is applicable to CCF.

 ### Why CBOR

 CBOR is a binary data format specified by [RFC 8949](https://www.rfc-editor.org/info/std94) and designated by IETF as an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) (STD&nbsp;94).

-Design goals of CBOR balances trade-offs, making it useful as a building block for new formats and protocols:
+Design goals of CBOR balances trade-offs, making it useful as a building block for new data formats and protocols:

 > The Concise Binary Object Representation (CBOR) is a data format whose design goals include the possibility of extremely small code